 We are still exploring other methods of meeting our clients' needs, as well as expanding our reach to better help serve our community.

-Annual Report for Fundraising Chair
+Fundraising Chair

 Group Leader: Wendy Stasolla

 Group Members: This group typically has no members, although I'm hoping to recruit people for specific tasks going forward.